 Buy a Fierce calligraphy wall scroll here!

-This Chinese word means ardent; intense; fierce; stern; upright; to give one's life for a noble cause.
+烈 is a Chinese word that means ardent; intense; fierce; stern; upright; to give one's life for a noble cause.

 In another context, this character can refer to one's exploits or achievements.

-In Buddhist context, this is burning, fierce, virtuous and/or heroic.
+In the Buddhist context, this is burning, fierce, virtuous, and/or heroic.

 While technically, it had the same meaning in Japanese, it's usually a female given name, Retsu in Japanese these days.